Ultimate List of the Best Riichi Mahjong Tools for English Speakers

 This means you can easily print it and keep it at hand.

 If you read a Mahjong term that you are not familiar with, chances are that it is included in Barticle's Japanese Mahjong Glossary.

-You probably won't print this one out, but a ctrl + f search for the term will definitely give you results.
+You probably won't be able to print this one out, but a ctrl + f search for the term you want will definitely give you results.

 If you read it from start to finish, you will be an expert in Japanese mahjong lingo!

 The English-speaking community has developed many apps for training all your hard and soft mahjong skills.

 Mahjong Point Calculator and Scoring Tool

 Of all the apps I tried, I liked Mahjong Tracker the most.

 Some of the points in its favor:

 - It's easy to use